opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ### User not logged in to Nextcloud

-If you see the words "Login to Nextcloud" where you would normally see a list of linked files in in the Files tab in OpenProject, it is because you have logged out of (or have been automatically logged out of) Nextcloud.
+If you see the words "Login to Nextcloud" where you would normally see a list of linked files in the Files tab in OpenProject, it is because you have logged out of (or have been automatically logged out of) Nextcloud.
 Alternatively, you could be logged in with a different account than the one you set up to use with OpenProject.

 In this case, you will still be able to see the list of linked files, but not perform any actions.
 To restore full functionality, simply log back in to your Nextcloud account.